What is a Financial Examiner?

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 52,500 jobs for Financial Examiner in 2016.
+There were about 52,500 jobs for Financial Examiner in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Financial Examiner by 2026.
-The BLS estimates 4,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,600 job openings in this field each year.

 The states with the most job growth for Financial Examiner are Arizona, Florida, and Idaho.
 Watch out if you plan on working in Wyoming, Mississippi, or Maryland.
 These states have the worst job growth for this type of profession.